Stephens Island (New Zealand): History

 The island was owned by the Ngāti Koata iwi but was taken by the government to build a lighthouse in 1891.
-The Māori called it Takapourewa ("around the tower") but explorer Captain Cook renamed it Stephens Island in 1770 after Sir Phillip Stephens, Secretary of the Admiralty.
+The Māori called it Takapourewa ("around the tower") but explorer Captain Cook renamed it Stephens Island in 1770 after Sir Philip Stephens, Secretary of the Admiralty.

 The island featured in local mythos as the place where a local lighthouse keeper's cat, named Tibbles, was claimed to have caused the extinction of Lyall's wren in 1894.
-However, this belief was erroneous, an urban legend.
+However, this belief was an erroneous urban legend.
 While this cat did kill one of the last birds seen, a few more specimens were obtained in the following years, by which time the island also hosted numerous feral cats, and the island was only the last refuge of the bird, which had become extinct on the mainland many centuries earlier due to Polynesian rat predation.

+Farming and grazing reduced the island's original vegetation cover by around 90%, before it was made a wildlife sanctuary in 1966 and a nature reserve in 1997.
+In 2012 the Treaty of Waitangi settlement between Ngāti Koata and the New Zealand Government required joint management by Ngāti Koata and the Department of Conservation.

 Conservation

 Today, the best known resident of Stephens Island is the tuatara.
 The island is a sanctuary for this rare order of reptile which is now extinct on the mainland, except in tightly controlled reserves including ecological islands.

 Stephens Island is internationally important for nature conservation.
-While most attention has focused on the tuatara, the significant and unique factors include:
+While most attention has focused on the tuatara, significant and unique factors include: